Catherine Suckling: Family and marriage

-Catherine was born on 9 May 1725 in Barsham, the oldest child and only daughter of the Reverend Maurice Shelton Suckling, the rector of Barsham and Woodton, and a prebendary of Westminster and his wife, Ann Mary Turner (1693-1768), daughter of Sir Charles Turner and Mary Ann Walpole (1673-1701).
+Catherine was born on 9 May 1725 in Barsham, the oldest child and only daughter of the Reverend Maurice Suckling, the rector of Barsham and Woodton, and a prebendary of Westminster and his wife, Ann Mary Turner (1693–1768), daughter of Sir Charles Turner and Mary Ann Walpole (1673–1701).
 Her father died when Catherine was five, and her mother took the family to live at Beccles.
 There Catherine met the former curate of Beccles, the Reverend Edmund Nelson.
 They were married on 11 May 1749.

 The marriage was a good one for Edmund, for Catherine was related through her father to the poet Sir John Suckling, and through her mother to the powerful Walpole family, by now elevated to the peerage as the Earls of Orford.
 She was a grandniece of Sir Robert Walpole, and the Walpoles' influence had helped her brothers Maurice and William embark on successful careers.